Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: A short alternative proof of the equivariant formality of the isotropy action on symmetric spaces

-Since equivariant formality behaves well with product actions, and since homogeneous spaces $G/K$ with $\rk G=\rk K$ have equivariantly formal isotropy actions, it remains to prove this for those symmetric spaces with $\rk K<\rk G$.
+Since product actions are equivariantly formal if and only if their factors are, and since homogeneous spaces $G/K$ with $\rk G=\rk K$ have equivariantly formal isotropy actions, it remains to prove the equivariant formality of the isotropy actions of those irreducible symmetric spaces with $\rk K<\rk G$.
 These then come out of a short list: \begin{itemize} \item The spaces $\SU(n)/\SO(n)$.
 Let us make a distinction by the parity of $n$.
 Suppose first that $n$ is odd.
-The algebra $H^*(\SU(n)$ is concentrated in even degrees $4, 6, \ldots, 2n$ whereas $H^*(\B \SO(n))$ ($n$ odd) is concentrated in degree divisible by four, namely $4,8, \ldots, 2n-2$.
-Hence, merely for degree reasons exactly half, i.e.~$(n-1)/2$ many, of the generators of $H^*(\B \SU(n))$, namely the ones in degrees $6,10,\ldots, 2n-4, 2n$ map to zero under the morphism induced by the group inclusion.
-Since the corank of $\SO(n)$ in $\SU(n)$ is exactly $(n-1)-(n-1)/2=(n-1)/2$ we deduce that the isotropy action is equivariantly formal, since the $(n-1)/2$ many generators in degrees congruent to $2$ modulo $4$ lift to closed elements on the Borel construction.
-(Recall for this that the corank equals the number of odd-degree cohomology algebra generators of a formal homogeneous space.)
+The algebra $H^*(\B\SU(n))$ is concentrated in even degrees $4, 6, \ldots, 2n$ whereas $H^*(\B \SO(n))$ ($n$ odd) is concentrated in degree divisible by four, namely $4,8, \ldots, 2n-2$.
+Hence, merely for degree reasons, exactly half, i.e., $(n-1)/2$, of the generators of $H^*(\B \SU(n))$, namely the ones in degrees $6,10,\ldots, 2n-4, 2n$ map to zero under the morphism induced by the group inclusion.
+Since the corank of $\SO(n)$ in $\SU(n)$ is exactly $(n-1)-(n-1)/2=(n-1)/2$ we deduce that the isotropy action is equivariantly formal by Theorem~\ref{theo01}.